Growth of structure in interacting vacuum cosmologies: Introduction

-An interaction of the form $Q=-q_VH\rho_V$ \cite{Salvatelli} has also been studied in light of observations, with $q$ taking different values in four distinct redshift bins.
-The analyses show that a non-zero interaction may be favoured by cosmological data, including redshift-space distortions, when compared with $\Lambda$CDM model.
-Another interaction, proposed in \cite{Wang1}, is $Q=\epsilon H\rho_{dm}$ with a small constant $\epsilon$.
+An interaction of the form $Q=-q_VH\rho_V$ \cite{Salvatelli,Martinelli:2019dau} has also been studied in light of observations, with $q$ taking different values in distinct redshift bins.
+The analyses suggested that a non-zero interaction may be favoured by cosmological data, including redshift-space distortions, when compared with $\Lambda$CDM model.
+Another interaction, proposed in \cite{Shapiro:2003ui,EspanaBonet:2003vk,Wang1}, is $Q=\epsilon H\rho_{\rm dm}$ with a small constant $\epsilon$.
 Such a scenario is obtained in Ref. \cite{jailson} from thermodynamics arguments.
 The best fit found is $\epsilon=-0.11$ through a joint analysis involving measurements of type Ia supernovae, gas mass fraction and CMB.
-More recently the analysis provided in Ref. \cite{valent} has found $\epsilon\sim-10^{-2}$.
-An approach to construct model-independent constraints on the dark matter-vacuum interaction is presented in \cite{Wang:2015wga}.
+Ref.~\cite{valent} found $\epsilon\sim-10^{-2}$, and some authors have argued \cite{Sola:2016jky,Sola:2016ecz,Sola:2017jbl} that there is evidence for $\epsilon<0$ at more than 4$\sigma$ including LSS data.
+An approach to construct model-independent constraints on the dark matter-vacuum interaction is presented in \cite{Wang:2015wga,Hogg:2020rdp}.

-At the same time, it is widely believed that another period of accelerated expansion called inflation occurred at very high energies in the very early universe and primordial perturbations were created from quantum fluctuations; this creates the seed for large-scale structure that grow by gravitational instability to result in the present distribution of matter on cosmological scales.
+At the same time, it is widely believed that another period of accelerated expansion called inflation occurred at very high energies in the very early universe and primordial perturbations were created from quantum fluctuations; this creates the seed for large-scale structures that grow by gravitational instability to result in the present distribution of matter on cosmological scales.
 A non-Gaussian distribution of primordial perturbations, that appears due to nonlinear evolution in second-order perturbation theory, has been proposed as a means to discriminate among different inflationary scenarios.
 Gravitational instability is a non-linear process which itself leads to non-Gaussianity in the matter distribution at late times, even if we start with a completely Gaussian perturbation.
 Thus it is important to understand the effects of nonlinear evolution, including possible interactions between vacuum energy and dark matter, in order to be able to distinguish possible non-linear effects of vacuum interactions from those of primordial non-Gaussianity.

 In this work we study both linear and non-linear evolution of matter perturbations \cite{matarrese, Noh:2005hc, bartolo, bartolo1, Bruni, Bruni:2014xma, Uggla, Chani} in the presence of an interacting vacuum energy.
 We employ the fluid-flow approach adopted in \cite{Bruni}, including for the first time the effects of energy transfer in gravitational clustering at second order, as well as making a careful study of peculiar velocities and hence redshift-space distortions in the presence of interactions.
 At second order we identify the effects of primordial non-Gaussianity and non-linear growth of structure, leading to distinct shapes for the reduced bispectrum at second-order.